Capital Gains Tax 2014 remains almost the same as last year’s tax.

 The fiscal cliff deal, officially known as the American Taxpayer Relief Act of 2012 increased Capital Gains Taxes in 2013.
-This year, in 2014 the Capital Gains Tax rates remain almost the same from last year.
+The 2014 Capital Gains Tax rates remain almost the same from last year.

 For those new to issues of taxation, the IRS defines a capital gain this way: